Widespread throughout the central California coastal range, and Sierra Nevada foothills.

-Latin Derivation: Aesculus (genus), the Latin name for a kind of oak bearing edible acorns but applied by Linnaeus to this genus.
+Genus: Aesculus - the Latin name for a kind of oak bearing edible acorns but applied by Linnaeus to this genus.

 The branches of this tree form undulating lines radiating from the trunk.
 Pale gray bark.
 The leaves are palmate (five leaflets borne in a hand-like arrangement).
 Leaflettes are 8 inches long.
 Flowers are in long clusters of white to pinkish.
 Flowers are fragrant and appear at the ends of branches from April-May.
 The flowering period can last more than a month as new flowers continue to open.
 Typically the stamens are longer than the 5 petals.
 The fruit is a smooth, pear-like, leathery capsule with between one and three seeds each.
 Each seed is 2-3 inches, brown and shiny.
 Each with a pale scar resembling a “buck’s eye.”
 The fruit is poisonous.